manavarora506/helpdesk/Readme.md

 # Ticket Management System

 This project is a simple ticket management system built using Node.js, Express, and MongoDB.
-It allows users to create, read, update, and delete tickets through a RESTful API.
+It allows users to add tickets and admins to see tickets and update the status between new, in progress, and resolved.

 ## Admin Panel
 To access the admin panel, navigate to /admin in your browser.
-This route can be used for administrative purposes, such as managing users, roles, or other administrative tasks.

-## API Endpoints

 ### Create a new ticket